bxdoan/bxdoan/README.md

 <div align="center">

-> When you hit the point of no return, that’s the moment it truly becomes a journey.
-If you can still turn back, it’s not really a journey.
+> The world’s not perfect, but it’s there for us trying the best it can.
+That’s what makes it so damn beautiful.

-> — Hinata Miyake —
+> — Roy Mustang —

 </div>